ecosyste-ms/docker/README.md

 # [Ecosyste.ms: Docker](https://docker.ecosyste.ms)

-An open API service providing package, version and dependency metadata many open source software ecosystems and registries.
+An open API service providing dependency metadata for docker images.

 This project is part of [Ecosyste.ms](https://ecosyste.ms): Tools and open datasets to support, sustain, and secure critical digital infrastructure.